 A team at this stage of its agile journey is establishing its agile behaviours in the Shu stage of Shu Ha Ri.
 A Stage Two team has an Agile IQ of 49-92.

-Once a team has established the basics of its agile practices in Stage Two, the key to moving to Stage Three is to start to add additional agile and user-centred patterns, such as Kanban and Design Thinking.
+Once a team has mastered the basics, the key to moving to Stage Three is to start to add additional agile and user-centred practices, such as:

 Choosing a framework to start with, rather than picking and choosing the pieces of agile practice you like, is key.
 80% of agile teams use Scrum, so that’s a great place to start.

 Most teams start out with functional silos in their team.
 A collection of designers and analysts, software developers, and a separate set of testers.
 When it comes to delivering work, each silo does its own work and then hands it over to the next person when it’s done.

 A cross-functional team focuses on working as a single team, without silos.
 It takes on work and examines what’s needed from design, development and testing, and creates a plan on how these three separate functions will collaborate to get the work done.
 Only when the work is done, do they then take on the next piece of work.